google/WebFundamentals/src/content/en/fundamentals/architecture/building-components/examples/howto-checkbox.md

 <div class="literate-text "><p>The element&#39;s constructor is run anytime a new instance is created.
 Instances are created either by parsing HTML, calling document.createElement(&#39;howto-checkbox&#39;), or calling new HowToCheckbox();
-The construtor is a good place to create shadow DOM, though you should avoid touching any attributes or light DOM children as they may not be available yet.</p>
+The constructor is a good place to create shadow DOM, though you should avoid touching any attributes or light DOM children as they may not be available yet.</p>
 </div>